Introduction

 Serving Suggestions

-This pesto is incredibly versatile and works in many ways.
+This pesto is incredibly versatile and can be used in many ways.

 - Toss with pasta or gnocchi